neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_chainlink.md

 |USDC/USD|0xedc0d80E85292fEf5B0946DEc957563Ceb7C8e6c|
 |USDT/USD|0xE69C1E63ef3E95bE56A50f326aC97Bb7994890aD|

 <!--
-The following is advice on deploying the Chainlink contract NOT deploying a hybrid contract setup to consume chainlink feeds -- yes?
+The following is advice on deploying the Chainlink contract NOT deploying a hybrid contract setup to consume chainlink feeds.
+This may be of use to NLabs devs, but is not end-user material:

 ## How to Use